3 Trackers of Ohio

 Dedicated to the promotion of adaptive recreational sports to persons with physical disabilities.

-Use of adaptive equipment like sit down devices and hand held outriggers as well as individualized lessons are provided at little or no charge, but adaptive snow skiing participants do have to buy their own lift ticket (just like other skiers do) from the ski resort.
-A half day lift ticket costs about $30.
+Use of adaptive equipment like sit down devices and handheld outriggers, as well as individualized lessons, are provided at little or no charge, but adaptive snow skiing participants do have to buy their own lift ticket (just like other skiers do), a half day lift ticket costs $40.
+We are able to accept cash, check or credit card.

 Instruction is geared to the person’s abilities and interests.
 It is essential that any person considering adaptive activities consult with their physician to make sure they are medically stable.
 Adaptive activities, although generally safe, can be strenuous and physically demanding.
 We reserve the right to refuse a session to any student we feel is not appropriate for the activity or conditions that exist at the time.
 Ohio weather can be tricky, so dress appropriately for ALL weather conditions!